narenranjit/chandrian-theme/README.md

 The first thing I look for when scanning large blocks of code are how it ends (return / throw), and how it gets there (conditionals / loops).
 Hence exit keywords and control keywords are assigned bright warm colors to immediately draw your eye to them.

-Much as I like my semi-colons and curly braces, they are just noise when I'm reading code and are hence shown in muted grays.
+As much as I like my semi-colons and curly braces, they are just noise when I'm reading code and are hence shown in muted grays.

 Comments are also treated as noise and muted.
 If you disagree, you can always override.